Hugh Sinclair (actor): Theatre

 He returned to Britain in 1938 to appear as Mrs. Priskin's Other Guest in Goodness, How Sad! at the Vaudeville Theatre, London, written by Robert Morley and directed by Tyrone Guthrie.
 The play's title was considered misleading by critics because it suggested a frivolous story but the play itself received consistently good reviews.
 Writing in The Daily Telegraph, 19 October 1938, W. A. Darlington described it as having “an unpretentious charm which may very easily give it a long run…Robert Morley has the sure touch of an actor-dramatist, and as he is here writing of a subject he knows thoroughly, his play achieves both humour and sincerity with equal ease…In this he owes a good deal to the playing of Jill Furse, a youthful actress who has a power of emotional intensity and integrity very impressive in anybody so young.
 In consequence this part may have been written for her.
 Hugh Sinclair makes an admirable foil for her, suggesting the meretriciousness of the film star’s charm without ever stressing it unduly”.

-He was cast as David Naughton in Claudia, with Pamela Brown in the title role, at The St. Martin's Theatre, London, playing nearly five hundred performances between September 1942 and January 1944, making it his longest run in the West End.
+Hugh Sinclair was cast as David Naughton in Claudia, with Pamela Brown in the title role, at The St. Martin's Theatre, London, playing nearly five hundred performances between September 1942 and January 1944, making it his longest run in the West End.
 Theatre World, in its November 1942 edition, reported “Big hit of the season is Rose Franklin’s play Claudia which has already achieved a phenomenal run in America.
-The London production, presented by Lee Ephraim and Emile Littler, is brilliantly done, and has introduced to West End audiences an outstanding young actress in Pamela Brown.
-It is certain that London has found a new star, yet Miss Brown’s performance does not overshadow the clever acting of the supporting cast, among whom Hugh Sinclair is particularly outstanding”.
+The London production, presented by Lee Ephraim and Emile Littler, has introduced to West End audiences the young actress in Pamela Brown”.

 He played Elyot Chase in Noël Coward’s Private Lives at The Apollo Theatre, London from 1945 to 1946 with Googie Withers playing the part of Amanda.
 She recalled “Noel loved our playing and was most flattering to both of us.
 Hugh was superb in these kind of roles and had the added advantage of being able to play the piano, so the scene in the second act was lovely to play with him as he used to accompany me when I sang Someday I’ll Find You.
 Then, while some of the dialogue went on, he continued to play, all of which added to the charm of the scene”.